scrapjs/contributing/readme.md

 * Instead of writing "Project is abandoned", just put it here
 * Claim package name by posting an issue
 * Possibly indicate what supressor or analog should we use instead or the reason of abandonment
-* Time to live, (for countdown/auction in possible future)
+* Time to live (optional, for countdown/auction in possible future)
 * Join org to help recycling stuff

 ## Requirements